 Tip: Your website should not just say what your company is or what your product does, but also showcase to your ideal customer how you can help solve a problem they are facing.

 61% of mobile users will not return to a website if they had a poor experience, yet poor mobile UI/UX still runs rampant.
-The age-old excuse of “my customers are only using our site from their desktops” just isn’t true anymore, and the data backs it up: according to Google, over 50% of searches around the world are now happening on mobile phones.
+The age-old excuse of “my customers are only using our site from their desktops” isn’t true anymore--and has not been for some time.
+The data backs it up: up to 70% of all web activity is from mobile users.

 Tip: Use Google’s free Mobile-Friendly Test to see how your site performs on mobile devices.

-Issue 3: Making it way too hard to get in touch with you
+Issue #3: Making it Hard to Get in Touch with You